ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Experiments

-We construct in total 8000 training instances using \name for experiments.
+\textbf{Dataset Construction.} We construct in total 8000 training instances using \name for experiments.
 For comparison, we also construct 8000 instances with multi-agent simulation (MAS) method introduced in \citet{wang-etal-2025-toolflow}.
-For fair comparison, we leverage the same candidate tool pool and LLM (GPT-4o-2024-11-20\footnote{\url{https://chatgpt.com}}) for generation, the same offline verification is applied for both datasets.
+For fair comparison, we leverage the same candidate tool pool and LLM (GPT-4o-2024-11-20) for generation, the same offline verification is also applied.

 For each instance, the number of subtasks is sampled from $[2, 5]$, and each subtask contains $[1, 6]$ steps.
 During iterative refinement, we randomly inject 1 to 3 different types of complexity to avoid redundant patterns (such as repeatedly asking clarification questions for the same subtask) which could harm dialogue naturalness.
 Each instance undergoes reasonability refinement up to 5 times (More refinement can be applied, while this is empirically cost-effective balance).